mohit2708/Laravel/Interview-Question.md

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 Explain Bundles in Laravel?
-In Laravel, bundles are also called packages.Packages are the primary way to extend the functionality of Laravel.
+* In Laravel, bundles are also called packages.
+Packages are the primary way to extend the functionality of Laravel.
 Packages might be anything from a great way to work with dates like Carbon, or an entire BDD testing framework like Behat.In Laravel, you can create your custom packages too.
+* In Laravel, bundles are referred to as packages.
+These packages are used to increase the functionality of Laravel.
+A package can have views, configuration, migrations, routes, and tasks.

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 How to use custom table in Laravel Modal?